open-telemetry/opentelemetry-python/docs/getting-started.rst

 This guide will walk you through instrumenting a python application with opentelemetry-python.

-For more elaborate examples, see :any:`examples`.
+For more elaborate examples, see `examples`.

 Hello world: emitting a trace to your console
 ---------------------------------------------